DEFRA/ai-data-development-standards/docs/projects/feedback-triage.md

 The Feedback Triage is a Proof of Concept (PoC) system that transforms user feedback into actionable insights.

-This PoC automates processing of user feedback using LLM to enrich and transform raw user feedback into easily queryable data.
+This PoC automates processing of user feedback, using LLM to enrich and transform raw user feedback into easily queryable data.

 ## Features